nurligenov/architectural-katas-2025/ADRs/ADR-03-per-vehicle-microbatch-ensemble.md

 ## Decision
 Adopt a **per-vehicle micro-batch inference pipeline** that:
 1. Aggregates the last N minutes of telemetry per vehicle into a feature vector (1–3 minute windows).
-2. Executes multiple **specialized models** (battery degradation, thermal risk, anomaly detection, contextual usage).
+2. Executes multiple **specialized predictive models** (battery degradation, thermal risk, anomaly detection, contextual usage).
 3. Combines model outputs using a **calibrated weighted ensemble** (meta-learner or constrained linear combiner) to produce a single probability of “maintenance needed in the next 2–3 hours.”
 4. Emits a scored decision and explanatory metadata to Fleet Operations within an SLA of under 5 minutes from data arrival.